luxeengine/luxe-docs/docs/tutorial/sprite-animation.md

 ![](../images/tutorial/intro/import-a-sprite-3.png){: loading=lazy }

-That presents us with the following which we can fill out.
+That presents us with the following fields which we can fill out.

 ![](../images/tutorial/intro/import-a-sprite-4.png){: loading=lazy }